Cervelli sparks Braves to 9-5 win over Mets in Atlanta debut

 Braves: Dansby Swanson (bruised right foot) was scheduled to play shortstop in his third rehab game at Class A Rome. … LF-3B Austin Riley (right knee sprain) was set to play left field for the first time on his rehab assignment at Rome.

-Mets: McNeil, the NL batting leader, was reinstated from the injured list.
-He missed 10 days with a strained left hamstring and returned on the first day he was eligible to come off the IL.
+Mets: McNeil, the NL batting leader, was reinstated from the injured list after missing 10 days with a strained left hamstring.
 With the score tied, he delivered a pinch-hit double on the first pitch he saw leading off the seventh but was thrown out trying to advance to third on a grounder to shortstop.
-McNeil remained in the game and singled in the ninth. … Mets reliever Edwin Díaz, who gave up Freeman’s homer, exited with an apparent injury.
-He walked off with a trainer to boos. … Backup catcher Tomás Nido was placed on the seven-day injured list with a concussion and the club selected the contract of veteran catcher René Rivera from Triple-A Syracuse.
+McNeil remained in the game and singled in the ninth. … Mets reliever Edwin Díaz, who gave up Freeman’s homer, exited with tightness in his back and neck area.
+He said he doesn’t think it’s serious. … Backup catcher Tomás Nido was placed on the seven-day injured list with a concussion and the club selected the contract of veteran catcher René Rivera from Triple-A Syracuse.
 Reserve outfielder Aaron Altherr was designated for assignment. … OF Brandon Nimmo (neck) had a day off on his rehab assignment at Syracuse.

 UP NEXT